LiGNUxMan/SysStatCLI/README.md

 - **CPU Utilization**: Displays the total percentage of processor utilization and individual core utilization.
 - **CPU Frequency**: Reports the CPU speed in GHz and the active scaling mode.
 - **CPU Temperature**: It reports the processor temperature and changes color depending on the level.
-- **RAM and SWAP Memory**: It shows the percentage of RAM and SWAP usage with colors and progress bars.
+- **RAM and Swap Memory**: It shows the percentage of RAM and Swap usage with colors and progress bars.
 - **Processes**: Reports the total number of processes and their status (running, suspended, inactive, etc.).
 - **System Load**: Displays the load average over 1, 5, and 15 minutes.
 - **Disk**: Indicates the percentage of storage occupied in % and GB and the total capacity in GB, as well as the data read and written in MB/s and the temperature.